sgoudham/k8s/README.md

 # Server Configuration

-At the time of writing, I have one single VPS that I use to host my personal projects.
+At the time of writing, I have a single 10 core [VDS from NetCup](https://www.netcup.eu/vserver/) that I use to host my personal projects.
 Initially, I started out with docker and having folders of compose files.
 I quickly ran into issues re-deploying multiple services at once, shoehorning traefik configuration into docker and various other tidbits here and